paulwarren/nzde/dict/S/README.md

 <b>1</b> n.
 (Rural) a swagger or itinerant who arrives at a property in the evening when work is finished, hoping for a bed.

 n.
-(Rural) a dog reluctant to work in hot sunny conditions [ preferring to lie in the shade or in a water-trough. ](See sooner)
+(Rural) a dog reluctant to work in hot sunny conditions [ preferring to lie in the shade or in a water-trough. ] (See sooner)

 ## sunfish